Force, mass, and movement

 Will it get up the hill?

-- Challenge learners to collect data to show a relationship between the release height or a vehicle or ball and the height to which the ball or vehicle will climb up the other side of the valley or U shaped run.
+The learners were challenged to collect data to show a relationship between the release height or a vehicle or ball and the height to which the ball or vehicle will climb up the other side of the valley or U shaped run.

 - Consider only vertical distance when making the measurements